 Stretching - To maintain joint mobility and flexibility, stretching is necessary.
 Finding the right exercise program for people with Parkinson's cannot be overstated.

-What are two goals that are important when caring for patients with Parkinson's disease?
+What are two goals that are important in attaining when caring for patients with Parkinson's disease?

 1. Improving mobility and coordination